 The PT\_SOLVER regions are defined through a combination of several input parameters.
 The first parameter is \texttt{XIMIN\_CONF}.
 It defines the boundary of the axial region.
 If this parameter is set to a nonzero positive number, the axial region is defined from $\xi=0$ to $\xi=\texttt{XIMIN\_CONF}$.
 The parameters \texttt{XIBOUND}, \texttt{XNBOUND} and \texttt{XPHIBOUND} define the confinement boundaries for temperature, density and toroidal velocity predictions.
 The edge region covers the remaining region from $\xi=\texttt{X*BOUND}$ to $\xi=1$.

 The selection of anomalous transport models in PT\_SOLVER includes GLF23~\cite{waltz97}, TGLF~\cite{staebler07}, MMM (Multi Mode model)~\cite{rafiq13}, RLW (Rebut-Lallia-Watkins model)~\cite{rebut89}, COPPI (Coppi-Tang model)~\cite{jardin93}, CDBM (Current Diffusive Ballooning Mode Model)~\cite{fukuyama95,takei07}, USER, and Paleo (Paleoclassical)~\cite{callen05} models.
 The TGLF and MMM models, which are still under development, are regularly updated in PT\_SOLVER, with version 9.1.2 being the current implementation as of May 2024.
 The neoclassical models available in PT\_SOLVER are NEOCH (Kapisn model), NEOGK (NEO model)~\cite{belli08,belli12}, and NCLASS~\cite{houlber97}, though the NEOGK model is not fully verified.
 The neoclassical Kapisn model is based on the modified Chang-Hinton model~\cite{chang86}.
 All models, except the USER model, are well documented elsewhere.
 The USER model is a simple analytical model designed for plasma regions or regimes lacking a robust theory-based model, and is briefly described in Sec.~\ref{sec:usermodel}.
 Users can update the combination of models in PT\_SOLVER through the PT\_SOLVER input file.
-The GLF23, TGLF, MMM and NEOGK models require separate input files.
-All other models are initialized with parameters set in the TRANSP input file.